Premier League predictions: Who will finish where in 2023-24?

 Striker Carlton Morris - who has signed a new contract - will be a significant figure after scoring 20 goals last season, while Edwards also has high hopes for new signing Tahith Chong, with the former Manchester United playing coming in from Birmingham City for £4m.

-it is difficult to see Luton surviving, but I would take great pleasure in being proven wrong.
+It is difficult to see Luton surviving, but I would take great pleasure in being proven wrong.

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment